tjaard123/play-functional/docs/monads.md

 - Like dependency injection is a pattern to make your dependencies explicit.
 - The pattern has been adopted and built into some languages, just like dependency injection.

-## Behind every pattern is an opinion
+## Behind every pattern, is an opinion

 The pattern builds on an opinion on how good code should be written.